0xtrou/trou-contracts/contracts/PokerDeck/README.md

 # Explanation

-Everytime user mint with a based-fee (50 ether/you can change to any price you want), the PokerDeck contract will generate a unique PokerDeck, includes 5 cards.
+Everytime user mint with a based-fee (50 ether/you can change to any price you want), the PokerDeck contract will generate a unique Poker hand, includes 5 cards.
 The rarity is defined by the value of the hand, similar to when evaluating a Poker hand.

 # Deploy